dibollinger/CookieBlock-Consent-Classifier/README.md

 # Cookie Consent Classifier
 This repository contains a collection of scripts to train machine learning classifiers on cookie data.

-It forms the basis of the classifier included
+This includes both feature extraction for cookies, as well as the classifier scripts.

 Implemented are XGBoost, LightGBM, CatBoost and a simple Recurrent Neural Network.

-Also includes the feature extraction scripts to create the sparse input matrix.

 # Training a Classifier